electrode-io/electrode/docs/chapter1/further-develop-app/build-component.md

 # Build Component

-Get ready to focus on writing your React components.
 From here, you can develop further based on the generated the electrode app.
 Let's make a visual library for our present stack and exciting technologies!
 Copy the code below and paste it into

 `<electrode-app>/src/client/components/home.jsx`: